eclipsesource/tabris/README.md

 * ClientCanvas, SWT Canvas extension to be able to draw on the client side.
 * Video, Video Widget to play videos on a client device.
 * Camera, Custom Widget to take pictures form the client's camera.
-* Widgets API, API to control keyboard styles, animations and so on.
+* Widgets API, API to control keyboard styles, animations, local touch behavior and so on.
 * Implementation of the ClientInfo Interface provided by RAP 2.0.
 * AppLauncher, API to launch other Apps on the device like Mail, Browser or Maps and others.
+* Swipe, UI component based on Composites to allow swipping.
+* GroupedEvents, API to add a listener to a group of widgets to emulate one widget.
+* AppEvents, to detect events that happened within the app like moving to background and so on.
+* ClientStore, to store data on the accessing device.
+Comparable with cookies for the browser.
+* ClientDevice, to get information regarding the accessing device like ConnectionType or Orientation.
+* Tabris UI, abstraction of common mobile UI concepts as core framework to develop apps.

 Demos
 -----